foundersandcoders/git-workflow-workshop-for-two/CONTRIBUTING.md

 Contributions to this repo are welcome :heart:

+The quickest way to improve this repo is to raise a new issue and tag the maintainer.
+You can find the maintainer of this repo at the top of the `README.md` file.

+Thank you :clap:

-If you would like to improve the workshop please fork this repository, make the changes and open a pull request.
+Also, please feel free to improve this workshop by forking this repository, making the changes and opening a pull request.

-Bellow is a summary of this process:
+Below is a summary of this process:

 - Click the “Fork” button at the top right.
 You’ll now have your own copy of that repository in your GitHub account.